Kimberly Nye, President

 Jordan Lodato-Hunt, MSW, LCSWA, Secretary

 Jordan currently works for the Duke Clinical Research Institute in North Carolina.
 She holds a BA in Psychology from Stanford University and her MSW from UNC at Chapel Hill.
 Most of Jordan’s previous research experience has pertained to health and development, and especially the psychosocial impact of chronic illness.

 Courtney Lodato Alberti, Director

-Courtney manages public relations for the $5 billion Stanford University Medical Center Renewal Project, which includes constructing the new Stanford Hospital, expanding Lucile Packard Children’s Hospital Stanford and replacing School of Medicine facilities.
+Courtney is Director of Renewal Communications for Stanford Medicine, which includes the new Stanford Hospital, renovation of the original adult hospital and other Stanford Medicine real estate and land use initiatives.
 A graduate of University of California, Santa Barbara, Courtney worked as a journalist before beginning her career in PR and was named one of PR Week’s “Top 40 Under 40”.

 Adam Alberti, Director

-Adam is an Executive Vice President at Singer Associates, Inc. Adam is a graduate of the University of California, Berkeley, where he graduated with distinction and was awarded a BS in both Political Science and Environmental Sciences Policy Management.
+Adam is Managing Partner at Singer Associates, Inc. Adam is a graduate of the University of California, Berkeley, where he graduated with distinction and was awarded a BS in both Political Science and Environmental Sciences Policy Management.
 Adam is also a Veteran of the Persian Gulf War, where he served as a Navigator on board the historic “Mighty MO,” USS Missouri, BB-63 and the USS Long Beach, CGN-9.

 Paula Gani, J.D., Director

 Paula Gani has been an attorney to various Silicon Valley technology companies.
 She holds a B.A. in Human Biology from Stanford University and a J.D. from the University of Wisconsin.
 Paula has handled health policy matters for a local community organization on a pro bono basis, and she currently serves as a parent advisory board member to the Stanford Autism Center at Packard Children’s hospital.

 Dennis McDonnell, Director